mk-fg/reliable-discord-client-irc-daemon/README.rst

   options - run ``rdircd --conf-dump-defaults`` to see all those and their default values (`rdircd.defaults.ini`_ has some recent-ish copy too).

+  When running with protocol logs repeatedly or over long time, ``proto-log-filter-ws`` option can be handy to filter-out spammy uninteresting events there, like GUILD_MEMBER_LIST_UPDATE.

   Note that these files will contain all sorts of sensitive information - from auth data to all chats and contacts - so should probably not be posted or shared freely on the internet in-full or as-is, but can definitely help to